Selling a Business

 There can be hundreds of items to take into consideration when positioning your company for sale, but the effort and expense are well worth the reward.

-We work with people in the Raleigh, NC area and nationwide.
+We work with people in the Raleigh, NC area, the Mid Atlantic Region and Nationwide.